-- ▶ A LEVEL: Students who wish to study A Level courses will need 7 GCSEs at Grade 4 or above, including a minimum of 4 Grade 6's.
-A Grade 4 in Maths and English will be accepted if students agree to complete a GCSE resit in the subject where they achieved a Grade 4 and following a successful interview.
-This is at the discretion of the Head of Sixth Form. - ▶ Vocational: Students who wish to study Vocational courses will need 5 GCSE's at 4 or above including Maths and English Language.
-A Grade 4 in Maths or English will be accepted if students agree to complete a GCSE resit in the subject where they achieved a Grade 4 and following a successful interview.
-This is at the discretion of the Head of Sixth Form. - A recommendation from your current school, as suitability for successful Sixth Form study in three subjects of your choice, from the range offered by the College. - Having satisfied the entry requirements specified for each Sixth Form course.
+- ▶ A LEVEL: Students who wish to study A Level courses will need 7 GCSEs at Grade 4 or above, including Maths, English Language and a minimum of 4 Grade 6 or above. - ▶ VOCATIONAL: Students who wish to study Vocational courses will need 5 GCSEs at 4 or above including Maths and English Language. - A recommendation from your current school, as suitability for successful Sixth Form study in three subjects of your choice, from the range offered by the College. - Meet the entry requirements specified to each Sixth Form course.